PhilipQuirke/transformer-maths/_posts/2023-10-14-Understanding-Addition.md

 Given the question’s high density, the need to answer promptly, and the small size of the model, the algorithm’s accuracy ( > 99.5% ) is impressive.
 (The next post shows how to increase the algorithm’s accuracy further.)

 # Acknowledgements
-I gratefully acknowledge the support of the Apart Lab specifically Fazl (Kiko) Barez and Esben Kran in mentoring me through the process of developing this blog and the associated paper.
+I gratefully acknowledge the support of the Apart Lab specifically Fazl Barez and Esben Kran in mentoring me through the process of developing this blog and the associated paper.
 I am also thankful for Neel Nanda etc compiling a list of simple open Mechanistic Interpretability questions (such as this blog’s question) that a talented novice can make progress on, and so contribute to the field.

-This post is based on a paper written by Philip Quirke and Fazl (Kiko) Barez which was submitted in Sept 2023 to the ICLR 2024 conference.
+This post is based on a paper written by Philip Quirke and Fazl Barez which was submitted in Sept 2023 to the ICLR 2024 conference.
 The paper is available
-<a href="[https://openreview.net/forum?id=rIx1YXVWZb](https://openreview.net/forum?id=rIx1YXVWZb)">here</a>.
+<a href="[http://arxiv.org/abs/2310.13121](http://arxiv.org/abs/2310.13121)">here</a>.